 Women or minority businesses loans and free grants in Florida

-The list below is updated daily with the latest resources.
+The list below is updated daily with the latest resources for disadvantaged businesses, including BIPOC – Black, Indigenous, People of Color in Florida.
 The grant and loan programs, as well as other free resources, can help minority or women owned or run companies.

 Ongoing resources for businesses